Cephel/DCS-LSO-Camera/README.md

 - (Nonfunctional) unknown bottom left quadrant value.
 If you know what this is for in the real camera, hit me up with a message.

 ## Parameters
 Since the script doesn't extract any data from DCS, you have to set up some values yourself.
+You can do this via the command line:

 ```
 overlay.exe [wind speed](0-999) [white text](1|0) [carrier ID](0-99)
 ```

 - [wind speed] is a number indicating the wind speed across the deck, assumed to be aligned with the center line.
 Example: `overlay.exe 51`.
 - [white text] is a setting to change the text color from black to white.
 Example: `overlay.exe 51 1`.
 - [carrier ID] is a number indicating the carrier ID, 74 for the Stennis by default.
 Example: `overlay.exe 51 1 33`.